 For example, a user finds your site in a list of Google search results and clicks through to your landing page.
-In your FullStory dashboard, their session will begin with the landing page, and last until they have not performed any activity on your site for 30 minutes or longer.
-If they revisit your site after 30 minutes, their activity will be recorded as a new, separate session.
+In FullStory, their session will begin with the landing page, and last until they have been inactive for at least 30 minutes during the session.
+If they revisit your site after they've been inactive on your website for more than 30 minutes, their activity will be recorded as a new, separate session.

 Why do I see longer periods of inactive time in a session?